-This year, hotel accommodations are not included in the tuition fee, but we have made excellent and convenient arrangements with the IBIS Styles hotel.
+This year, hotel accommodations are not included in the tuition fee, but we have made excellent and convenient arrangements with the Modern ART Hotel.
 If you would prefer to find other accommodations, you are free to do so.
 ICWF will still provide a group lunch (or one meal).

 - Modern, Single rooms

 - Breakfast included

 - 4 minute walk from the Lviv Philharmonie

 - Free Wifi

 - $750 for 13 nights single occupancy (special rate).
 Hotel check in is July 30 and check out is August 12.